IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 In addition to the Java components, the application also contains  HTML, JSP, and other web resources.

-The goal of this lab is to split the Default Application monolith into separate microservices, such that the (Front-end) Web components run  as a microservice, and the (back-end) EJB and  data layer run as a separate microservice.
+The goal of this lab is to split the Default Application monolith into separate microservices, such that the (front-end) Web components run  as a microservice, and the (back-end) EJB and  data layer run as a separate microservice.

 In this exercise, we will ensure that the Web components(Servlets, HTML, JSP, etc) will be in the (front-end) web partition, and the (back-end) HitCount’s increment action Java / EJB components run in a separate partition.